lawrennd/old_talks/_ml/includes/big-data-health-motivation.md

 \notes{For a full perspective on a patient's health, this data needs to be combined with more traditional sources like phenotype and genotype information.
 For example, high resolution scans of the genome provide a detailed characterization of genotype.
-Large scale gene expression measurements, give high resolution understanding of phenotype at the cellular level.
+Large-scale gene-expression measurements, give high resolution understanding of phenotype at the cellular level.
 Imaging domains can contain X-rays scans, MRIs or pathologists' samples.
 Doctor's notes, both free-form notes and those that encode diagnosis through emerging EHR/EMR coding standards such as the WHO's International Classification of Diseases (ICD-11, see @WHO-icd20).
-And also the results of clinical tests, such as cholesterol levels.
+And also, the results of clinical tests, such as cholesterol levels.
 To provide a full picture of health status all this information needs to be assimilated.

 In a traditional model, we might encode each piece of information as another element on a feature vector: in other words, each data snippet mentioned contributes to increasing $\dataDim$.
 However, for most patients, most of the information above will be missing.
 We obtain only snippets of information about music tastes and social media habits alongside the occasional clincal measurement.
 Missing data is often discussed, but not at the scale we are considering here.
 In a classical analysis we might consider 30% missingness to be a big number.
 In this new scenario of data snippets almost all the data is missing almost all the time.
 A typical amount of missingness might be 99.9%.
-The data snippet domain is one which we migh refer to as *massivelv missing data*.
+The data snippet domain is one which we might refer to as *massively missing data*.
 A situation where a missing value becomes the norm and a data observation is the exception.}

 \notes{Alongside the patchy nature of these data snippets, another challenge would be how they arrive.
 This happenstance data is constantly evolving.
 In computer systems terminology it is referred to as streaming data.
 The table form of the design matrix is a consequence of active surveillance of the population.
 When acquiring data passively it updates haphazardly.